NETWAYS/foreman-training/usermanagement/01_ldap.md

 ### Configure the LDAP authentication including group synchronisation

-Navigate to "Administer > LDAP Authentication" and press the "Create Authentication Source" button.
+Navigate to "Administer > Authentication Sources" and press the "Create Authentication Source" button.
 In the dialog add the following values:

 * LDAP Server
  * Name: Foreman